systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

-When you need to reference a secret from another component (for example, all our AWS assets require an AWS Credential to perform operations with AWS), you use a *secret subscription*.
+When you need to reference a secret from another component (for example, all our AWS schemas require an AWS Credential to perform operations with AWS), you use a *secret subscription*.
 Rather than dynamically passing their underlying values like a regular subscription, secret subscriptions trigger the *authentication* function to run before any functionality that requires the secret.
 When those functions execute, we decrypt your secret, pass it into the secure micro-vm that is running the function, and then run the authentication function, which can set up the data necessary for the final behavior that needs the secret data.
 We then track the secrets used across every function invocation and redact any occurrence of the secret value from our logs, function output, etc. We do not allow secret values to be consumed by regular attributes - so you cannot leak them by subscribing to the value itself.
 They must be consumed *by the underlying functions*.

 This is a place where our fundamental design truly shines.
 We not only redact your secret information, but we make sure its stored safely *end to end* - from the moment you give us the secret material to the moment it's used in a function.
-We prevent you from accidental leakage, provide defense in depth, and allow you to define and consume your own secret components just like any other asset in System Initiative.
+We prevent you from accidental leakage, provide defense in depth, and allow you to define and consume your own secret components just like any other schema in System Initiative.
 Everything is redacted, we go out of our way to ensure you cannot leak the data, and you cannot consume it as a plain text value subscription.
 System Initiative is secure by default.

 ### Data Sources